Ijeoyibo/markdown-cv/index.md

 Business Intelligence Analyst `2013-2015`

 ***1source was founded in 2008 to serve as a single point of contact for the IT needs of businesses across West Africa.
-At 1source, we deliver a full range of managed services; from tactical utility-level IT tasks such as help-desk, backup and hosting to full service outsourcing of your entire IT operation.
+At 1source, we deliver a full range of managed services; from tactical utility-level IT tasks such as help-desk, backup and hosting to full-service outsourcing of your entire IT operation.
 1source is the preferred single point of contact in complex, multi-vendor IT environments***
 `

-- Migrated all external stakeholders raw data into MSSQL Server using ETL Packages.
+- Migrated all external stakeholders' raw data into MSSQL Server using ETL Packages.
 This made them more efficient to serve their clients better and yielded more revenue to the company
-- Built cubes for reporting and data visualization analysis using Visual Studio and Excel 2013 which was used by external stakeholders sales team and top management for decision making
+- Built cubes for reporting and data visualization analysis using Visual Studio and Excel 2013 which was used by external stakeholders' sales team and top management for decision making
 - Engaged client to gather software requirements and ensure alignment with development teams
 -	Supported on Database related issues
 -	Interviewed end users to determine requirements for data, reports, analyses, metadata, training, service levels, data quality, and performance